ntnu-arl/vseplanner/README.md

 # vseplanner
-The repo aims to provide a planning algorithm and relevant packages to enable a saliency--aware autonomous exploration task for aerial robots.
+[WORK IN PROGRESS] The repo aims to provide a planning algorithm and relevant packages to enable a saliency--aware autonomous exploration task for aerial robots.
 # How to build the planner
 Create a new catkin workspace and clone all modules into that workspace.
 ```